eduk8s-labs/lab-getting-started-with-carvel/workshop/content/exercises/4-templating-app-configuration.md

 ytt template -f config-step-2-template/ -v hello_msg="carvel user" | kapp deploy -a simple-app -f- --diff-changes --yes
 ```

 The output should be as follows.
-Because we use `--yes` to `kapp`, the changes were immediately accepted and applied.
+Because we supplied `--yes` to `kapp`, the changes were immediately accepted and applied.

 ```
 @@ update deployment/simple-app (apps/v1) namespace: {{session_namespace}} @@